Why I think Mental Health Initiatives are missing an important point

 It seemed that nobody wanted to hear.

-I am a big man; I’ve lived a great life, and I come across as hard and strong.
+I am a big man; I’ve lived a great life and come across as hard and strong.

 I’ve led soldiers and emergency responders and been hugely successful.